-Here are seven battle rope exercises Leviner and Sirotnak recommended to incorporate into your workouts:
+Here are seven battle rope exercises Leviner and Sirotnak recommend to incorporate into your workouts:

 Start with your basic stance, and take the ropes one at a time in an up-and-down motion as fast as you can.
 “Your knees are bent, and glutes and quads activated, which works on your stability,” says Sirotnak.
 “Balance on both sides and use the rope, so your core is working the entire time.
 Then get your heart rate up by alternating the ropes in either hand as fast as you can.”